vdhamer/Photo-Club-Hub/.github/README.md

 <details open><summary>

-### The Portfolio Concept
+### Photo Clubs

 </summary>

 > The app showcases curated images made by members of photo clubs.

 Since release 2.3.0, the app structures the information in a 3-level hierarchy.
-Here is a schematic representation of the ("Portfolios") view that essentially puts photo clubs first:
+Here is a schematic representation of the "Portfolios" view that essentially puts photo clubs first:

 * photo clubA (hosted on siteA)
   * portfolio1 of photographer1